-Melinda Lee Holm is the author of Elemental Power Tarot and Your Magickal Year, both published by CICO Books, co-author of Divine Your Dinner, and creator of Melinda Lee Holm Beauty.
+Melinda Lee Holm is the author of Your Tarot Guide, Tarot of Tales, Your Magickal Year, and Elemental Power Tarot, co-author of Divine Your Dinner, and creator of Melinda Lee Holm Beauty.
 She has been featured in Vogue, InStyle, WWD, Condé Nast Traveler, and the Hollywood Reporter.
+Melinda has been reading and studying tarot and magick for over thirty years.
 She lives in Los Angeles, USA.

 excerpts from Divine Your Dinner (Clarkson Potter 2021)

 Tarot decks have been around since at least the mid-fifteenth century when wealthy families in southern Europe had fancy decks of cards hand-painted for fun and status.
 While these decks were originally made for card games, we now know them as a tool for divination—for gaining insight into situations through magickal means.

 Tarot decks are made up of seventy-eight cards, fifty-six of which are organized by suits, similar to modern playing card decks.
 The playing card suits of hearts, clubs, spades, and diamonds correspond to tarot suits of Cups, Wands, Swords, and Coins, respectively.
 These suited cards are collectively referred to as the Minor Arcana.
 The other twenty-two cards have no suit, but they do have formal names and numbers.
 These cards are called the Major Arcana.
 All tarot decks conform to this structure.

 There is a growing movement of readers and mystics using tarot and divination for spiritual growth, personal empowerment, and even therapy!
 Instead of predicting a set outcome, these readers open up possibilities by unveiling larger truths, hidden gems, and pitfalls in the cosmic field.

 excerpts from Your Magickal Year (CICO Books, 2022)